Saturday August 7th, 2021, 0540-1930

 I decided to find a stealth spot less than a mile up near some falls.
 As I started climbing, it began to rain.
 Coming down from the Baldpates, the trail felt a little familiar to me so I wondered if that had been the fateful part that defeated me so many years ago.
 Now here I was in the same situation again, heading up a mountain in the rain, feeling like turning around and going into town.
 The forecast was calling for it to rain most of the night and through the next day.

 As I unpacked, I noticed a sign pointing towards the caretaker’s place.
-It finally dawned on me that this was one of the sites run by the AMC and that I had to pay to stay.
+It finally dawned on me that this was the northernmost site run by the AMC (all the rest are in NH in the Whites) and that I had to pay to stay.
 Just my luck, it’s the only shelter I’ve stayed in since Baxter and it cost $10.
 After what I went through this day, it was a small price to pay.
 I settled up with the caretaker, Trix, and she blessed me with her company while I made a late dinner at the designated cooking site.
 She had thru-hiked the AT and planned to do more, so we had a good time talking trail.
 What a sweet lady and nice to end this crazy big and beautiful day in such a lovely spot.
 I’m crazy but sometimes it works out pretty well.